-Looking back at past articles, while we’ve mentioned many reasons as to why buy gold in the past, we’ve never actually written them all down in one place.
+Looking back at past articles, while we’ve mentioned many reasons as to why to buy gold in the past, we’ve never actually written them all down in one place.

 So today we turn our thoughts to the question “Why buy gold now in 2023?”.
 While there might appear to be some risks, aren’t the economists and central bankers telling us the likes of high inflation will pass in the next year or two?
-If everything seems fairly stable and gold hasn’t been rising in price so fast just lately, why bother to buy gold?
+If everything seems fairly stable, why bother to buy gold?

 • Markets in General Are Still as Risky as Ever

 • Geopolitical Risk is Still Very High

 In recent years we have had warships amassing in the Strait of Hormuz over murmurings of Israel attacking Iran.
 There has been a lot of “sabre rattling” going on between China and Japan over the disputed Senkaku Islands.
 In 2017 we had the agitation between the USA and North Korea added to the mix.
 We also have the ongoing trade war between the USA and China added into the mix.